JayBeeDe/PDF-Merge-Compress-Split/README.md

 The script aims at performing the following tasks on pdf files:
 - Only individually compress some pdf files (Compress Only) | Will replace the original file(s)!
 - Merge some pdf files into one and compress the output file (Merge and Compress)
-- Split an input file into several output filesf from specified start and end page
+- Extract some pages from an input file

 This powershell is a simple interface (GUI or CLI) that calls the Ghostscript software (gswin64c.exe)